ITensor/website/docs/classes/itensor.md

 * `Real toReal()`

-  Return only component of a rank zero, scalar ITensor.
-If the ITensor has rank greater than zero, throws an exception.
+  Return value of a rank zero, scalar ITensor.
+If the ITensor has rank greater than zero or if ITensor is complex (see below), throws an exception.

   <div class="example_clicker">Show Example</div>